Source IBM Db2 with Kafka/MQ #

 retry-wait-duration-ms: 1000

-#proxy-source: false
+proxy-source: false

-For CDC-based replication from source Db2 server, you can choose between IBM MQ and Kafka as the storage of Db2 logs.
-All CDC log and monitoring configurations live under the field cdc-log-config
+For CDC-based replication from source Db2 server, you can choose between IBM MQ and Kafka as the storage for Db2 logs.
+To specify the storage type, set the cdc-log-storage parameter to one of the following:

-i. mqueue-connections
+mqueue-connections

 host